trashpandas/scripts/README.md

-# powershell-scripts
+# scripts
-A collecton of PowerShell scripts to automate the boring stuff.
+My script collection.
+Please feel free to take and reuse how you see fit.